-In 1986, the Bureau of Land Management purchased the property from Clemens in order to maintain the ranch for its historic value.
+In 1986, the Bureau of Land Management purchased the property from Clemens to maintain the ranch for its historical value.
 In 1991, the Riddle Ranch was listed as a historic district on the National Register of Historic Places.

 Today, the Riddle Brothers Ranch National Historic District is part of the historical context of pioneer settlement and the development of the livestock industry in the American West.

-Fishing, hiking, horseback riding, exploring, or relaxing along the Little Blitzen River among shaded cottonwoods are some of the many activities awaiting you at Riddle Brothers Ranch.
-Visitors may hike the Cold Springs Road north of Riddle Brothers Ranch to access portions of the Steens Mountain Wilderness, or east cross-country to reach Little Blitzen Gorge.
-Camping is not permitted at the site and though there are a number of Native American archeological sites on the ranch property; these are not open to the public.
+Fishing, hiking, horseback riding, exploring, or relaxing along the Little Blitzen River among shady cottonwoods are some of the many activities awaiting you at Riddle Brothers Ranch.
+Visitors may hike the Cold Springs Road north of Riddle Brothers Ranch to access portions of the Steens Mountain Wilderness or east cross-country to reach Little Blitzen Gorge.
+Camping is not permitted at the site, and though there are several Native American archeological sites on the ranch property, these are not open to the public.

-Access to Riddle Brothers Ranch is regulated by a locked gate during the summer season, which is usually mid-June through October.
+A locked gate regulates access to Riddle Brothers Ranch during the summer season, which is usually mid-June through October.
 The gate is open to vehicular travel periodically throughout the week and as conditions allow.
 Travelers should call the Burns District office or check the sign on the access gate to find out when the road will be open.
 Access by foot, bicycle, or horseback is permitted anytime.
 The road into Riddle is rough, especially during wet conditions.
-High clearance, four-wheel-drive vehicles are recommended.
+High-clearance, four-wheel-drive vehicles are recommended.

 Directions to Riddle Brothers Ranch – From Burns, take State Highway 78 southeast for approximately two miles.
 Turn right onto State Highway 205 and travel south for 60 miles to Frenchglen.
 Continue on 205 through the town of Frenchglen and up “P” Hill, travel approximately 10 miles, then turn left on the Steens Mountain Loop Road south entrance.
 The turn-off to Riddle Brothers is approximately 20 miles off Highway 205.